 Introduction to Smartphone Photography

-Please familiarise yourself with the basics of your own model of smartphone.
-You will need to have access to the internet.
+Please familiarise yourself with the basics of your own model of smartphone and the model details.

 What will I learn?